HL7/davinci-dtr/input/pagecontent/changehistory.md

 <p><b>Substantive changes:</b></p>
 <ul>
   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-55401">FHIR-55401</a> - Support for rendering-xhtml links to contained HTML documents
+  <a href="https://jira.hl7.org/browse/FHIR-55401">FHIR-55401</a> - Documenting that hyperlinks in XHTML or supportLink may point to 'contained' binary resources, and include note on security implications
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-53496">FHIR-53496</a> - Add a 'request-specific' flag on Questionnaire
+  <a href="https://jira.hl7.org/browse/FHIR-53496">FHIR-53496</a> - Adding a 'request-specific' flag on Questionnaire to clarify circumstances allowed to re-use a form
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-53050">FHIR-53050</a> - DTR version discovery
+  <a href="https://jira.hl7.org/browse/FHIR-53050">FHIR-53050</a> - DTR version discovery as referenced in HRex
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-53041">FHIR-53041</a> - DTRMetricData providerId and groupId required, but not generally available to payer services
+  <a href="https://jira.hl7.org/browse/FHIR-53041">FHIR-53041</a> - Making DTRMetricData providerId and groupId optional, but with a constraint that they are required if the source is the EHR
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52803">FHIR-52803</a> - Change SHOULD to SHALL
+  <a href="https://jira.hl7.org/browse/FHIR-52803">FHIR-52803</a> - Removed statement about translation between standard codes "where possible" as it is too ambiguous
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-52455">FHIR-52455</a> - Clarify portals
+  <a href="https://jira.hl7.org/browse/FHIR-52455">FHIR-52455</a> - Added clarification narrative regarding what is considered a 'portal' and expectations for it
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-50465">FHIR-50465</a> - Need guidance on supplemental guides
+  <a href="https://jira.hl7.org/browse/FHIR-50465">FHIR-50465</a> - Added a new section on the conformance page titled "Interoperability Expectations"
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-50033">FHIR-50033</a> - In DTR we should have either Context id or CRD resources in Order but not both
+  <a href="https://jira.hl7.org/browse/FHIR-50033">FHIR-50033</a> - Added clarification narrative regarding If both orders and a context id are present
   </li>

   <li>
-  <a href="https://jira.hl7.org/browse/FHIR-48879">FHIR-48879</a> - Retrieving Questionnaire Packages (DTR IG 8.11)
+  <a href="https://jira.hl7.org/browse/FHIR-48879">FHIR-48879</a> - Added clarification narrative regarding issues with source data in retrieving questionnaire packages
   </li>
 </ul>